tsui-david/NLP-Projects/Yelp Dataset Challenge/Preprocessing/README.md

 ##Setup
 Run the YelpDatSetup.py to output a json file that will further be read from for training.
+Make sure the change the filepath of the two Yelp Data files as needed!
 **CURRENTLY IN PROGRESS**